Category Archives: History

 I ask that the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, December 7th, 1941, a state of war has existed between the United States and the Japanese Empire.

 And a hour later Congress officially declared war on Japan.
 Far from causing the U.S. to cower, it brought Americans together like never before.
 Hitler’s decision to join with Japan on 11 Dec was somewhat of a surprise-to his German High Command!
-They had not planned with war with the U.S. so soon and now they faced a two front war with an highly industrialized power against them.
+They had not planned with war with the United States so soon and now they faced a two front war with an highly industrialized power against them.
 Mussolini foolishly committed Italy to the war with the U.S. as well.
 For Japan they had control of the Pacific until June 1942.
 That is when the U.S. Navy engaged the Japanese at the Battle of Midway.
 At the end of the battle, four Japanese aircraft carriers were sunk to our one (the Yorktown).
 It was a shocking loss to the Japanese (and one they kept secret for as long as possible).
 The Doolittle Raid had convinced them to take on the American Navy directly.
 They did and lost spectacularly.
 And it shifted the balance of power in the Pacific.
 Admiral Yamamoto had been correct in his assessment of how the war with America would go:“I shall run wild considerably for the first six months or a year, but I have utterly no confidence for the second and third years.”

 Yamamoto would not survive the war.
 President Roosevelt ordered that he be taken care of for his part in planning the Pearl Harbor attack.
 Thanks to the work of U.S. Naval Intelligence that had broken Japanese codes (code named Magic), his travel plans to the South Pacific in April, 1943 were learned.
 Orders were given and select pilots were used to target a very important high officer but were not told who it was.
 On 18 April 1943, a squadron of Lockheed P-38’s were assigned to intercept and bring down his transport being escorted by Japanese zeroes.
 There were two Japanese transports.
 After a dogfight with the Zeroes and transports, the transport with Yamamoto’s plane crashed into the jungle north of Buin, Papua New Guinea.
 Japanese search parties found his body, thrown from the aircraft and under a tree.
 He had two .50 caliber bullet wounds, one in his left shoulder and the other that had exited through his right eye.
 The true manner of his death was hidden from the Japanese public and not revealed until long after the war had ended.
 He was cremated, given a state funeral, and given posthumous titles and awards.
 Today the place where his plane crashed is a tourist attraction.